-Turning to the U.S. Senate race, Rep. Joe Heck currently has the backing of 46% of likely voters while former Attorney General Catherine Cortez Masto has 43% support.
-Tom Jones of the Independent American Party has 4% and "none of these candidates" has 3%, with another 4% undecided.
-Heck held a similar 42% to 40% lead in July, with Jones then at 5% and none of the above at 6%.
+Turning to the U.S. Senate race, Congressman Joe Heck currently holds 42% of the likely vote and former Attorney General Catherine Cortez Masto has 40%.
+Tom Jones of the Independent American Party has 5% and “none of these candidates” has 6%, with another 7% who are undecided.

-Overall, 38% of voters say special interests have too much influence over Heck, which is up from 26% in July.
-Another 26% say special interests have the right amount of influence and 4% say they have too little influence, while 31% offer no opinion on this.
-Similarly, 38% of voters say special interests have too much influence over Cortez Masto, which is up from 27% in July.
-Another 24% say they have the right amount and 5% say they have too little influence, while 33% offer no opinion on this.
+Overall, 26% of voters say special interests have too much influence over Heck, 28% say they have the right amount, 5% say they have too little influence, while 41% offer no opinion on this.
+Similarly, 27% of voters say special interests have too much influence over Cortez Masto, 23% say they have the right amount, 5% say they have too little influence, while 45% offer no opinion on this.

 (* Some columns may not add to 100% due to rounding.)

-1/2.
-If the election for President was today, would you vote for Donald Trump the Republican, Hillary Clinton the Democrat, or Gary Johnson the Libertarian - or would you choose the option for none of these candidates? [ IF UNDECIDED: If you had to vote for one of the following candidates at this moment, who do you lean toward Donald Trump or Hillary Clinton?] [ NAMES WERE ROTATED ]
+1. If the election for President was today, would you vote for Donald Trump the Republican, Hillary Clinton the Democrat, or Gary Johnson the Libertarian – or would you choose the option for none of these candidates?
+[IF UNDECIDED: If you had to vote for one of the following candidates at this moment, who do you lean toward Donald Trump or Hillary Clinton?]
+[NAMES WERE ROTATED]

-3. If the election for U.S. Senate was today, would you vote for Joe Heck the Republican, Catherine Cortez Masto the Democrat, or Tom Jones of the Independent American Party - or would you choose the option for none of these candidates? [ IF UNDECIDED : If you had to vote for one of the following candidates at this moment, who do you lean toward - Joe Heck or Catherine Cortez Masto?] [ NAMES WERE ROTATED ]
+2. If the election for U.S. Senate was today, would you vote for Joe Heck the Republican, Catherine Cortez Masto the Democrat, or Tom Jones of the Independent American Party – or would you choose the option for none of these candidates?
+[IF UNDECIDED: If you had to vote for one of the following candidates at this moment, who do you lean toward – Joe Heck or Catherine Cortez Masto?]
+[NAMES WERE ROTATED]

 Regardless of who you may support for president…